yeontaek/MetaCat/README.md

 ```

 ## Quick Start
 To reproduce the results in our paper, you need to first download the [**datasets**](https://drive.google.com/file/d/1ktIzp1LR2DN-SMwNm91nYdyEoqhDBAE3/view?usp=sharing).
 Five datasets are used in our paper.
 The **GitHub-Sec** dataset, unfortunately, cannot be published due to our commitment to the data provider.
 The other four datasets are available.
-Once you unzip the downloaded file, you can see four folders related to these four datasets, respectively.
+Once you unzip the downloaded file, you can see four folders corresponding to these four datasets, respectively.

 | Dataset | Folder Name | #Documents | #Classes | Class name (#Repositories in this class) |
 | ------------- |-------------| ----- | ---------- | --------- |